aman3002/Emotion-detection/README.md

 Other necessary libraries (NumPy, Matplotlib, etc.)
 Clone the Repository: Clone the Facial Emotion Recognizer repository to your local machine using the following command:

-bash
-Copy code
 git clone https://github.com/aman3002/mood-Resolver.git

 Install Dependencies: Navigate to the cloned repository directory and install the required dependencies using the following command:

 Copy code
-pip install pandas
+# pip install pandas
-pip install tensorflow
+# pip install tensorflow
-pip install numpy
+# pip install numpy
-pip install opencv-python
+# pip install opencv-python
-pip install pillow
+# pip install pillow

-Run the Recognizer: Execute the main program file to run the Facial Emotion Recognizer.
+# Run the Recognizer:

+Execute the main program file to run the Facial Emotion Recognizer.
 You can modify the code to adapt it to your specific needs or integrate it into your application.

-Usage
+# Usage
 To use the Facial Emotion Recognizer, follow these steps:

 Initialize the recognizer by loading the pretrained model and any required configuration.